SMC-AAU-CPH/smc-cph.github.io/_posts/2023-08-18-thomaseo-Team-U-first-post.md

 Juliana Bigelow, is forging a path for herself as a woman in audio and media.
 In June of 2021 she graduated with Bachelor’s of Science in Sonic Arts and Music Production from Portland State University.
 In addition to her studies, she has worked in digital marketing, journalism, and audio editing.

-She is passionate about accessibility and hopes the MCT program will allow her to create accessible music technology and installations.
+She is passionate about accessibility and hopes the SMC program will allow her to create accessible music technology and installations.

 You can see more of her work at [*julianabigelow.com*](https://julianabigelow.com) and listen to her music on [*SoundCloud*](https://soundcloud.com/julianabigelow).